 ABOUT UNICEF DATA AND ANALYTICS

 Welcome to data.unicef.org.
-This new website gives you access to credible and open data and analysis on the situation of children and women.
+This website is a gateway to reliable and open data and analysis on the situation of children and women worldwide.

 UNICEF maintains a series of global databases for tracking the situation of children and women globally.
 The databases include only statistically sound and nationally representative data from household surveys and other sources.
-They are updated annually through a process that draws on the wealth of data maintained by UNICEF’s wide network of 140 field offices.
+They are updated annually through a process that draws on a wealth of data maintained by UNICEF’s network of 140 country offices.

-UNICEF has done extensive work on the development of indicators for national and international development goals and targets related to the well-being of children and women.
-These successful efforts include monitoring the goals and targets of the Millennium Declaration, the World Fit for Children Declaration and Plan of Action, the United Nations General Assembly Special Session on HIV/AIDS and the African Summit on Malaria.
-UNICEF is leading the effort to develop child survival indicators that are currently used in the Countdown to 2015 initiative.
+UNICEF has undertaken extensive work on the development of indicators for national and international development goals and targets related to the well-being of children and women.
+These successful efforts include monitoring progress towards the Millennium Declaration and the MDGs, the World Fit for Children Declaration and Plan of Action, the United Nations General Assembly Special Session on HIV/AIDS and the African Summit on Malaria.
+UNICEF is spearheading the development of child survival indicators currently used in the Countdown to 2015 initiative.

-Through its MICS programme, UNICEF provides in-country technical assistance and leadership to local researchers and organizations and contributes to the improvement of national monitoring systems for children and women.
-It also conducts a series of regional workshops on specialized topics in conjunction with its government counterparts to enhance their capacity to understand, interpret, analyse, disseminate, and use statistics on children and women.
-The goals of these workshops include supporting further analysis of malaria data for improved program monitoring and management and for policy formulation, harmonizing the methodologies used to derive estimates on access to water and sanitation, and improving AIDS and child or maternal mortality coverage estimates.
+Through its MICS programme, UNICEF provides in-country technical assistance and leadership to local researchers and organizations, thereby contributing to the improvement of national monitoring systems for children and women.
+UNICEF also conducts regional workshops on specialized topics in conjunction with government counterparts to enhance their capacity to understand, interpret, analyse, disseminate and use statistics.
+These workshops cover several objectives ranging from supporting further analysis of malaria data for improved programme monitoring and management and for policy formulation and harmonizing the methodologies used to derive estimates on access to water and sanitation to improving coverage estimates related to HIV and to child and maternal mortality.

-Researchers, program managers and legislators worldwide count extensively on UNICEF data to assess the situation of women and children, and to implement programs and plan policies on their behalf.
-The media, both locally and internationally, use the data to write stories stressing the unique situation of children and women and the issues that affect their lives.
+Researchers, programme managers and legislators worldwide count on UNICEF data to assess the situation of women and children and to plan and implement related policies and programmes.
+The media, both locally and internationally, also rely on such data to inform and substantiate their coverage of children and women and the issues that affect their lives.

 UNICEF data are used for a variety of planning and monitoring purposes.
-They appear in UNICEF flagship publications such as The State of the World’s Children and Progress for Children and in a number of sector-specific reports including Progress on Drinking Water and Sanitation: Special Focus on Sanitation; Malaria and Children; and Pneumonia: The Forgotten Killer of Children.
-They are also used for evidence-based policy analysis such as in the ongoing Global Study on Child Poverty and Disparities being carried out in 40 countries and seven regions through UNICEF support.
+They appear in UNICEF flagship publications such as The State of the World’s Children and Committing to Child Survival: A promise renewed and in a number of sector-specific reports.
+These include Progress on Drinking Water and Sanitation; Malaria and Children; and Female Genital Mutilation/Cutting: A statistical overview and exploration of the dynamics of change.

 MICS dissemination tools

-MICS-related dissemination tools produced at the country and regional levels are divided into printed materials, presentations, web links and those focusing on the media.
+Tools produced to disseminate MICS data at the country and regional levels include printed materials, presentations, web links and those focusing on the media.